 Are you interested in dipping your toe into research, but not sure where to start?
 Monthly Research Appreciation Groups are for you!

 The Western NSW Health Research Network host monthly Research Appreciation Groups in Dubbo, Bathurst and Orange.
+Virtual Research Interest Groups will be commencing in March 2019.
 These groups aim to bring together local clinicians and novice health researchers with academics in each region.

 Orange Research Appreciation Group (ORAG) – contact

-Dr Georgina Luscombe, Senior Lecturer in Medical Statistics , University of Sydney’s School of Rural Health, Orange Campus.
+Dr Georgina Luscombe, Senior Lecturer in Medical Statistics , University of Sydney’s School of Rural Health, Orange Campus for more information or download the 2019 list of meeting dates here.

 Dubbo Research Interest Group (DRIG) – contact

-Dr Emma Webster, Senior Lecturer, Rural Health, University of Sydney’s School of Rural Health, Dubbo Campus.
+Dr Emma Webster, Senior Lecturer, Rural Health, University of Sydney’s School of Rural Health, Dubbo Campus for more information or download the 2019 list of meeting dates here.

 Bathurst Research Appreciation Group (BRAG) – contact

-Dr Jannine Bailey, Senior Lecturer Rural Health & Research, Western Sydney University’s Bathurst Rural Clinical School.
+Dr Jannine Bailey, Senior Lecturer Rural Health & Research, Western Sydney University’s Bathurst Rural Clinical School for more information or download the 2019 list of meeting dates here.